A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

 \end{enumerate}

-\begin{enumerate} \+[(P4$^\prime$)] Bell inequalities can be derived from autonomy, nearly perfect correlations, nearly perfect anti-correlations and any local$^\alpha$ or weakly non-local$^\alpha$ class of probability distributions that involves both settings in its product form:
+\begin{enumerate} \+[(P4$^{\prime}$)] Bell inequalities can be derived from measurement independence, nearly perfect correlations, nearly perfect anti\-/correlations and any local$^\alpha$, weakly non-local$^\alpha$, local$^\beta$ or weakly non-local$^\beta$ class of probability distributions that involves both settings in its product form:

 \end{enumerate}